-- Bridge Program: This TNAA-exclusive program allows you to take time off between assignments without losing your coverage, up to 21 days.
-When you’re working with your recruiter on booking your next assignment, your HR specialist will stay in-the-loop and will connect with you on your bridge options — so there’s no added stress about missing deadlines or figuring it out on your own.
+- Bridge Program: This TNAA-exclusive program allows you to take time off between assignments without losing your coverage, up to 30 days.
+To qualify for the insurance bridge policy, you must have your next TNAA assignment booked prior to the current assignment’s end date and start that new assignment within the 30-day timeframe.
+When you’re working with your recruiter on booking your next assignment, your HR specialist will stay in the loop and will connect with you on your bridge options — so there’s no added stress about missing deadlines or figuring it out on your own.
 We work as a team at TNAA, like your personal travel career concierge.

 Takeaway: When you choose TNAA as your agency, you don’t have to worry about figuring it out on your own or managing every detail.
 From payroll to HR and housing, we all work together with your recruiter, like your personal travel career concierge team.